 On the weekend you might find me running with my dog, playing board games with my daughters, snowboarding, or just hanging out with a book.
 I love learning new languages and am working on a comedy script.

 I hope I can help you reach new heights in learning!

-University of Wisconsin - Madison - BA, Economics & International Relations
+Undergraduate Degree: University of Wisconsin-Madison - Bachelor in Arts, Economics & International Relations

-University of Southern California - BA, MBA Finance & Real Estate
+Undergraduate Degree: University of Southern California - Bachelor in Arts, MBA Finance & Real Estate